Submissions

 Submission Guidelines

 Please follow the online submission guidelines to submit your manuscript to the Journal of International Buddhist Studies (JIBS).
-Begin by visiting the JIBS registration page at Register and carefully follow the step-by-step instructions for creating an account and uploading your files.
+Begin by visiting the JIBS registration page at Register and carefully follow the step-by-step instructions to create an account and upload your files.
 It is important to note that the manuscript source files used for the review process will also be required for further processing upon acceptance.

-All communication regarding your submission, including the editor's decision and requests for revisions, will be conducted via email and your author's homepage.
+All communication regarding your submission, including the editor's decision and requests for revisions, will be conducted via email.
 This streamlined online submission process eliminates the need for traditional paper-based correspondence, resulting in a more efficient and convenient manuscript submission and review system.

 Name of Institution